You Can with Beakman and Jax

 You Can with Beakman and Jax, also known in its Spanish-language version as El Mundo de Beakman ("The World of Beakman"), is an American science and education syndicated comic strip by Jok Church, which ran from July 14, 1991 to July 17, 2016.
-The educational comic strip, and planned television series, were originally intended to be a part of the Star Wars franchise, with real world facts about science, and languages.
+The comic strip, and associated television series, featured facts about science and languages.

 The comic strip is a text-based comic, that answers readers' questions, with illustrations of the main characters, various objects, and, or the experiments being discussed.
 It is run as a single panel comic that appears in newspapers as a color, or black and white Sunday feature, in either a quarter-page strip, or half-tab format.
 The comic has reached a readership of fifty-two million readers in thirteen countries.
 About 80% of the letters it receives are from females.
 From its comic origins, its lead character Beakman would later star in his own live action television series, Beakman's World.
 The comic also branched out into other media, gaining numerous awards along the way.
 Its author died of a heart attack on April 29, 2016, after which the comic continued for nearly three months.
 Jok's final remaining comic was published on July 17, 2016, just three days after the strip's 25th anniversary of publication.

 Publication history and media

 The comic first appeared in the Marin Independent Journal, and was offered to them for free.
 The earlier comic strips were then reprinted in three Science Stuff You Can Do books, a Best of, and was the bases for two specialty books, Beakman & Jax's Bubble Book and Beakman & Jax's Microscope Book.

-In 1995 an official website opened for the strip published by the "North Bay Network", it won many awards.
+In 1995, an official website opened for the strip published by the "North Bay Network", it won many awards.
 It later moved to its current location in 1996, published by Network Solutions.
 Where it has received several positive reviews from such internet guides as "The parents' pocket guide to kids & computers" by Family Computer Workshop, which gave the site 5 out of 5 stars and recommended it for readers 7–13.
 At the time the site contained questions and answers, as well as hands-on activities, some of which required Netscape and Shockwave Player.

 The final strip was published on July 17, 2016, three days after its 25th anniversary and three months after Jok Church died.